Antonio Gil Y'Barbo: Early years: Nuestra Señora del Pilar de Los Adaes

+1763: Louisiana under Spanish rule and Texas capital moved to San Antonio

+After the French defeat in the Seven Years' War, Spain ruled Spanish Luisiana.
+This made the Los Adaes outpost superfluous and the capital was moved west to San Antonio de Bexar, along with its garrison and civil neighbours by that time numbering around 500.
+Furthermore, in 1773 the III marquis of Rubi ordered the closing of the presidios and missions of East Texas.

-Soon after arriving at Bexar, Gil Y'Barbo, who had emerged as their de facto leader even before the exodus from Los Adaes, made repeated efforts on behalf of the colonists petitioning authorities at Bexar to allow their return to the east.
-These efforts were of little avail.
-Fearing contraband trade with the English and Indian access to contraband firearms and powder, Inspector-in-Chief Hugo O'Conor refused.
+Antonio Gil y Barbo, the de facto leader of the Adaeseños in San Antonio was soon determined to obtain permission and official backing to move back to his homeland.
+The first efforts before governor Hugo O'Conor failed because of fears of contraband trade with the English and Indian access to contraband firearms and powder if a new settlement was allowed on the former frontier.

 Eventually, Y'Barbo and Gil Flores traveled to Mexico City to lodge a personal entreaty with the viceroy, Antonio Maria de Bucareli y Ursúa.
 (It is a testament to their relationship with the native people of the area that a chief of the Tejas Caddo (el jefe Texito) made the trip with them to join the plea.)
 Surprisingly, the Viceroy relented, not only consenting to their returning as far as Los Ais, a settlement and mission near present-day San Augustine and one even closer to El Lobanillo than Los Adaes, but gaining ratification from a junta de guerra y hacienda called to consider the matter.

 At this point O'Conor intervened.
 In scathing letters to the Baron de Ripperdá, governor of Texas, and the Viceroy, he condemned the entire plan.
-Citing the illegal trade in arms and ammunition known to have existed between the Adaeseños, the French and the northern tribes, he charged that Gil Y'Barbo actually schemed to reenter that illegal commerce.
+Citing the illegal trade in arms and ammunition known to have existed between the Adaeseños, the French and the northern tribes, he charged that Gil Y'Barbo actually schemed to re-enter that illegal commerce.
 As a result, the earlier decision to approve was rescinded pending reconsideration.
 Partly because of O'Conor's preoccupation with Apache matters, the decision was ultimately left to Bucareli, who authorized Ripperdá to assist their move to "a suitable place" in the east, but to a location no closer than 100 leagues from Nachitoches.
 Thus, a compromise was reached and they were permitted, in 1774, to move as far east as Paso Tómas on the Trinity River where they established the new colony of Nuestra Señora del Pilar de Bucareli.
 Named for the Viceroy, Antonio Maria de Bucareli y Ursúa, the new settlement would prove temporary, however.